Weather forecasts and field observations are reliable

 Highly unfavourable conditions.
 Avoid open terrai.

-The snowpack is poorly bonded and largely unstable in genera.
+The snowpack is poorly bonded and largely unstable in general.

-Numerous large-sized and often very large-sized natural avalanches can be expected, even in moderately steep terrain.
+Numerous very large and often extremely large natural avalanches can be expected, even in moderately steep terrain*.

 Unfavourable conditions.Extensive experience in the assessment of avalanche danger is required.
 Remain in moderately steep terrain / heed avalanche run out zones